 Despite the hurried tempo, cooler temperatures, and reminder that winter is not too far away, I love fall.
 It is a great time to play outside, hiking, gardening, sightseeing and foraging the last of the season’s bounty.
 Even though the growing season is ending, there continues to be an ample selection of vegetables and fruits to buy at the market before everything dies down for the winter.
 Fall belongs to apples, winter squash, pears, persimmons, cauliflower, brussels sprouts, sweet potatoes, and so much more.

-I visited a local apple orchard, Stuart’s Fruit Farm, on Columbus Day.
+Recently, I visited a local apple orchard, Stuart’s Fruit Farm.
 It was heartwarming to see many couples, families, or just friends walking around the orchard picking apples, enjoying a crisp and sunny fall day.
 Children’s laughter and the excited child pitch, “I got one!” echoed across the orchard.
 Glee, family love, activity, and the sweet aroma of fermenting apples with trampled grass enveloped me as I walked about.
 I saw in the faces of the playing children the reflection of my own children as preschoolers, running and climbing around the same trees.
 When you are surrounded by your history, it is easy to see how simultaneously time stands still and moves forward.

 I am grateful that Stuarts Fruit Farm is still here.
 A lot of apple orchards sold off their land to developers in the late 1980’s and 1990’s.
 The land is very valuable and farming work is difficult to make profitable.
 Stuart’s Fruit Farm recently received grants and secured a conservation easement from The Westchester Land Trust.
 These combined efforts will protect the farm land from development and allow the Stuart Family to own the land and continue to farm there.
 Stuarts has been an operating family farm since 1828, and is the “oldest working family farm in Westchester County,” (LoHud July 11, 2016).